 By 1880, there were 140,000 acres out of 145,000 acres in the Salinas Valley planted to small grains.

 By 1885, Salinas had the largest flour mill in California, south of San Francisco, which produced 500 barrel of flour per day.
-There was a telegraph office (1871), a city gas works (1872), macadamized paving along Main Street (1874), a water company (1874) and an electric ARC light sytesm (1884).
+During this time a telegraph office (1871), a city gas works (1872), macadamized paving along Main Street (1874), a water company (1874) and an electric ARC light system (1884 were all installed).
 The city had three newspapers.
 By standards of the time, it was a modern city.
 (Breschini).

 Breschini notes: “A major contribution to the agricultural and subsequent financial success of Salinas City during the 1870s and 1880s was the land reclamation undertaken by Chinese labor to clear and drain the swamps, including Carr Lake that surrounded the town.
 As early as 1873, the Chinese had their own distinct neighborhood in Salinas and accounted for about 10% of the total population.
 Land worth $28 an acre in 1875 went to $100 an acre in 1877, once cleared by Chinese labor.
 In the 1880s, the Chinese were leasing 1,000 acres of valley land for agriculture.
 Their community, north of the Southern Pacific tracks between North Main and East Lake Street served the Caucasian community and seasonal Chinese laborers.
 The 1880 census for Salinas showed 1,755 whites, 102 Chinese and 8 Blacks.
 In the first Monterey County History, published in 1882, the editors said of Salinas City: